Shiga Prefecture

 There are ruins everywhere in the mountain.

 After 15 minutes or so, you will see the sites of the main keep.
-Unfortunately, it is quite mystery what kind of keep was built here, though surviving record say it had two stories.
+Unfortunately, it is quite a mystery what kind of keep was built here, though surviving records say it had two stories.

 Stairs to former main keep of Kannon-ji Castle